CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 4. Count up the number of days with simulated flood events over the tidal epoch, and divide by 365.25 to estimate floods per year.

-IN each Modsle simulate 1000 mock tidal epochs, and look at properties of the resulting distribution of estimated rates of flooding per year.
+In each Model, simulate 1000 mock tidal epochs, and look at properties of the resulting distribution of estimated rates of flooding per year.

-This first model resamples deviations from the historically observed deviations from predicted tides.

 ## Resampling Model

+The first model resamples deviations from the historically observed deviations from predicted tides.

 ### Evaluating Resampled Deviations